Overview

 using the

-argument plots the scatterplot and the shows the best-fit line obtained from the simple linear regression.
-The default argument forplot
+dsnandlayerarguments in the functionbcd()along with any other arguments forsf::st_read().
+Theplot = TRUEargument plots the scatterplot and the shows the best-fit line obtained from the simple linear regression.
+The default argument forplotisFALSE.

 mp = import_SVD(dsn = system.file(package = "sameSVD"), layer = "madhya_pradesh")